An

 possessive.

-Bottom line: A very strange tale in the
+Bottom line is that it's a very strange tale in the

 story really doesn't make sense as to why